sysgears/mochapack/docs/installation/webpack-configuration.md

 # Webpack configuration

-A really basic webpack configuration for mocha-webpack should at least contain the following:
+A really basic webpack configuration for mochapack should at least contain the following:

 **webpack.config-test.js** - example config